DanuchiTheSorcerer/gameEngine/README.md

 For using the engine:

-All your code should be in engine.cu engine.cu must include:
+All your code should be in engine.cu, and engine.h engine.cu must include:

 1. #include "engine.h"
-2. typedef struct interpolator
+2. typedef struct interpolator (engine.h)
 3. interpolator tickLogic(int tickCount)
 4. __device__ void computeFrame(uint32_t* buffer, int width, int height, const interpolator* interp)